Doctors Note Logo

 You don't need to suffer in silence, and you don't need to stop treatment abruptly.

-If you're noticing changes in your sexual health while currently on antidepressants, using a free symptom checker can help you document what you're experiencing and have a more productive discussion with your doctor.
+If you're noticing changes in your sexual health while on medication, checking your symptoms with Ubie's free AI tool can help you track patterns and have a more productive discussion with your doctor.

 Most importantly, speak to a doctor before making any medication changes — especially if symptoms are severe, worsening, or affecting your safety.
 Your mental health and sexual health both matter, and with the right support, you can work toward protecting both.